International Regulations for the Prevention of Collision at Sea

 10. Vertical sectors

-(a) The vertical sectors of electric lights as fitted, with the exception of lights on sailing vessels underway shall ensure that:
+(a) The vertical sectors of electric lights as fitted, with the exception of lights on sailing vessels underway shall ensure that: (i) at least the required minimum intensity is maintained at all angles from 5 degrees above to 5 degrees below the horizontal;

 (ii) at least 60 per cent of the required minimum intensity is maintained from 7.5 degrees above to 7.5 degrees below the horizontal.